openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 # Enabling Transwarp in Ziti

-Transwarp is the utilization of the `westworld3` protocol for data plane communications within the Ziti overlay.
+Transwarp is the integration of `westworld3` into Ziti's `transport` framework, allowing it to be used with any Ziti channel.
+Even though you _could_ use it for a Ziti control channel, it is only recommended that it be used for data plane links.

 ## Transwarp vs TranswarpTLS

-Ziti now has support for the `transwarp:` and `transwarptls:` transports.
+The `transport` integration means that Ziti now has support for the `transwarp:` and `transwarptls:` transports.
 These `transwarp:` is analagous to `tcp:` and `transwarptls:` is conceptually similar to `tls:`. `transwarptls:` wraps the `westworld3` protocol in a TLS wrapper, providing the same privacy and authentication mechanisms as `tls:`.

 ## Link Listener